Bear Spray vs. Pepper Spray: Which Is The Best For Self Defense?

 Will Pepper Spray Work on a Bear?

 While you may be able to use bear spray to stop a human from attacking, trying to deter a bear with pepper spray is futile.
-This is because bear spray is more pressurized, comes out faster, and travels further than a standard pepper spray.
+This is because bear spray is more pressurized, comes out faster, and travels further than standard pepper spray.

-Most pepper sprays have a range of around 10 feet, whereas bear sprays are designed to keep the bear as far away as possible and therefore have ranges up to 35 feet.
+Most pepper sprays have a range of around 10 feet, whereas bear sprays are designed to keep the bear as far away as possible and, therefore, have ranges up to 35 feet.

 Bear spray and pepper spray also have distinct dispersal patterns.
 While bear sprays come out in a fog pattern designed to engulf the bear’s face, pepper sprays more commonly employ a stream output.